Ink Genie's Commitment To Be An

 Ink Genie prides itself on making its own contribution to the environment, taking perfect quality products that would otherwise end up in the landfill and reselling them at a discount.

-We are not on this mission alone.
-But our customers are also part of this; every time you buy a new ink cartridge from Ink Genie.
-So, we want to share with you how we reduce the environmental impact of ink cartridges together.
+However, we are not on this mission alone.
+Our customers are also part of this; every time you buy a new ink cartridge from Ink Genie, you also help us to help the planet.

 How are ink cartridges created?